Nkonganyi/Nkonganyi/README.md

-# Hi there!
-I'm Nkonganyi Blec Ketu
+# Hi there, I'm Nkonganyi Blec Ketu

-I'm a Software Engineering graduate passionate about building modern web and mobile applications that solve real-world problems.
+I'm a recent Software Engineering graduate from Cameroon with a passion for building software that solves real-world problems.

+Over the past few years, I've worked on full-stack web applications and Flutter mobile apps, gaining hands-on experience with modern development tools and cloud technologies.

-Currently, I'm looking for opportunities as a Graduate Software Engineer while continuing to improve my skills in full-stack and mobile development.
+I'm currently seeking opportunities as a Graduate Software Engineer while continuing to improve my skills every day.

 ---